ps-tuebingen-courses/pl1-lecture-notes/src/11-garbage-collection/garbage-collection.md

 is garbage-collected more frequently.

 A typical problem of the simple gc algorithms we discussed is the stop-the-world phenomenon: All execution has to be stopped during a gc cycle.
 This issue is addressed by incremental or concurrent garbage collectors.
-Incremental garbage collectors typically reduce* the total throughput but increase responsiveness and real-time behavior.
+Incremental garbage collectors typically reduce the total throughput but increase responsiveness and real-time behavior.

 A completely different approach to memory management is _reference counting_.
 In reference counting, each object on the heap (in our case, each box) maintains a counter which says how many pointers currently point to that object.
-The counter is adjusted whenever a pointer variable is assigned to this object (incremented), or from this object to another object (decremented).
+The counter is adjusted whenever a pointer variable is assigned to this object (incremented), or moved from this object to another object (decremented).
 When the counter is 0, the object can be reclaimed.

 The obvious disadvantage of reference counting is that it cannot detect cycles on the heap.
 Hence reference counting algorithm